simbo1905/root-objects/README.md

 This sample app is written up as a [series of blog posts](https://simbo1905.wordpress.com/category/domain-drive-design/).

-### Running The Code
+### Running Or Modifying The Code

+You can run the tests on the commandline with `mvn test`.
 The code is written using IntelliJ community edition.
 Create a new project "from source" selecting "maven" as the type.
-You can then run the test class which roundtrips all the objects to a database.
-You can run the tests on the commanline with `mvn test`
+You can then run the test class which round-trips all the objects to an in-memory database.

+The diagrams are authored with UMLet.

 ### The Problem Space